nicolasroy11/RL-Augmented-Trader/README.md

 ## Why This Project?

 This project is part of my portfolio to demonstrate end-to-end applied machine learning in a financial context.
-It blends low-latency data pipelines, reinforcement learning, and custom environments — similar to what you'd see in hedge fund research platforms.
+It blends low-latency data pipelines, reinforcement learning, and custom environments — similar to what you might see in hedge fund research platforms.

 Contact: nicolasroy11@gmail.com